GraysonBellamy/pyngb/docs/index.md

-# PyNetzsch
+# pyngb

-PyNetzsch is a Python library for parsing and analyzing NETZSCH STA (Simultaneous Thermal Analysis) data files.
+pyngb is a Python library for parsing and analyzing NETZSCH STA (Simultaneous Thermal Analysis) data files.

 ## Features